Silver Price Forecast – Silver Continues to See Buyers

 More From FXEMPIRE:

+- NASDAQ Index, SP500, Dow Jones Forecasts – Stocks Gain Ground As Initial Jobless Claims Rise

+- AUD to USD Forecast: China, US Consumer Sentiment, the Fed, and $0.67

-- Natural Gas Price Forecast – Natural Gas Continues to Try to Recover
+- Natural Gas Price Forecast – Natural Gas Markets Continue to Build Rally Momentum

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.